 As a busy mom my day starts off with getting Smalls to school followed by getting to work – and before I know it, I’m looking at the clock and realizing the day is almost over and I still have to do do laundry, start dinner…oh, and shower!
+Having a hair emergency?
+Skip to the natural dry shampoo recipes here.

 So while I’m being honest, I’ve got to make a quick confession and just say that I’ve gone to bed more days than I can remember with dirty hair because I just couldn’t find the time to grab a shower or stick my head in the sink and wash it.